ImageMagick/MagickCache/README.md

 $ magick-cache -cache-key passkey.txt -cipher-key passphrase.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 0200508-rebecca-ferguson.jpg
 ```

+Note, blobs and metadata are stored in the cache in plaintext.

 ## Get content from the Magick Cache

 Eventually you will want retrieve your content, let's get our cast image from the cache: